 With a flying time of only one hour and 15 minutes, getting from Koh Samui to Bangkok by air is an appealing option.
 Add in a few hours spent getting to and from the airport at either end, going through security, and collecting your bags once you get to Bangkok, and you’re probably still looking at a door-to-door travel time of around 3 to 4 hours, making this easily the fastest way to travel.
 Of course, with speed usually comes an increased cost, and nowhere is this more apparent than on flights from Koh Samui to Bangkok.

 Bangkok Airways unfortunately still has the monopoly of planes flying this route, but as they were the ones to originally build the airport, you can see why!
 If you want to fly direct, Bangkok Airways is the only airline available but the good news is that they have multiple departures every day and when we say ‘multiple’ we mean there are loads of them!
-You could fly any time from first thing in the morning, until well into the evening, so for flexibility and speed of travel, flying is difficult to beat, but there is the cost issue.
+You could fly any time from 7:00am in the morning, until 9:30pm in the evening, so for flexibility and speed of travel, flying is difficult to beat, but there is the cost issue.

 As Bangkok Airways is the only carrier, they can get away with charging more.
 You’ll be looking at spending several hundred dollars, but you can try to minimize the cost as much as possible by booking your tickets as far in advance as you can.
 Try to avoid Thai holidays as flights get booked up well in advance during these times.